smitelli/cosmodoc/src/content/topics/adlib-functions/index.md

 }
 ```

 There's not much to explain here that wasn't already explained in {{< lookup/cref SetPIT0Value >}}.
 The only curiosity is the use of the long value 1,192,030 Hz as the dividend in the calculation.
-As long established, all of the PIT channels run at one-twelfth of the NTSC 315 &#8725; 22 MHz rate, so the expected value here should be rounded to 1,193,182 Hz instead.
+As long established, all of the PIT channels run at one-twelfth of the NTSC 315 &frasl; 22 MHz rate, so the expected value here should be rounded to 1,193,182 Hz instead.
 The difference in rates is 966 parts per million (PPM), which is roughly the equivalent of drifting one second every 15 minutes.
 Compared to even the cheapest wall clocks available, this accuracy is dismal.

 I don't know and can't explain why this value was used.
 Assuming the 14.3 MHz crystals are true to their markings, this value is simply wrong.
 Regardless, the value survived into _Wolfenstein 3-D_ and later games by Apogee Software and 3D Realms -- Jim Dos&eacute;'s `TS_SetTimer()` function in both _Rise of the Triad_[^rottclock] and _Duke Nukem 3D_[^dukeclock] have identical values in their equivalent functions.
 I'm thinking perhaps the value was published inaccurately in some seminal text on PC systems programming that these developers consulted -- if you have any insights on this, [please let me know!](mailto:scott@smitelli.com)